kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 --------
 These are the available profiles:

-* <code>eap-base-modules</code>: Used to build only the JBoss EAP base module descriptors.
-Think that these descriptors are unusually changed from the initial definition, so this module should not be constantly build.
 * <code>bpms-layer</code>: Used to generate the BPMS layer distribution.
 It results in the BPMS static layer generated in a ZIP file.
 * <code>bpms-webapp</code>: Used to generate the BPMS webapp skinny WAR that works using the BPMS layer.
 * <code>brms-layer</code>: Used to generate the BRMS layer distribution.
 It results in the BRMS static layer generated in a ZIP file.